PaytmLabs/nerve/README.md

 To reach inside of host, interface creates a SSH tunnel among itself and destination host: automatically or manually.

+Internal scans at this moment can support only Linux hosts and a single host at a time, new features will support Windows hosts and networks CIDR.

 ## Manually
-Manually creation has requirement that preliminary operations on destination host has to be done by user.
+Manual creation has as requirement that preliminary operations on destination host has to be done by user.

 User has to login to destination host and run the following command